- Video length: 3:44.

 - In the catalog view, click PlanArea.

-The details panel displays the Metadata, Geography, and Table tabs for the selected feature class.
+The details panel displays Metadata, Geography, and Table tabs for the selected feature class.

 If the details panel isn't showing, click the View tab on the ribbon.
 In the Options group, click Details Panel to select it.
-(This button is also located at the bottom of the catalog view.)
 In the catalog view, you can move the vertical separator between the list of items and the details panel.

 - In the details panel, click the Metadata tab if necessary.
 Review the PlanArea item description.